UEWBot/dipvis/README.md

 and [Django](https://www.djangoproject.com/) templates.

 You can:
-- create tournaments, consisting of a numer of rounds
+- create tournaments, consisting of a number of rounds
 - add players to games
-- track game, round, and tournament progress.
+- track game, round, and tournament progress
+- it supports many scoring systems and also team rounds

-Dipvis will automatically generate "commentary" on things related to player history and can read from the World Diplomacy Database if given:
+Dipvis will automatically generate "commentary" on things related to player history and can read from the World Diplomacy Database and/or World Diplomacy Reference if given:
 - appropriate player id
 - tournament history
 - game progress